Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ```
 ### 14. One Note about Route Observables

+Now as I explained, you don't need to clean up the subscription here, I just want to bring it to your

+attention again.

+In other cases where you use your own observables, observables you created and not managed by Angular

+therefore, you will need to clean up the subscription.

 ### 15. Project Cleanup.html
 There's one thing I forgot to clean up here (will be cleaned up later in the course).
 Feel free to do the cleanup right now though.